LeaderPortfolio

 The Full Dossier

-Ira Leon Rennert was born on May 31, 1934, in Brooklyn, New York, to parents who were immigrants from Poland and Romania.
-He earned a Bachelor of Arts/Science from Brooklyn College in 1954 and a Master of Business Administration from New York University's Stern School of Business in 1956.
-His academic background laid the foundation for his future in the business world.
+Ira Leon Rennert was born on May 31, 1934, in Brooklyn, New York, to Jewish immigrant parents from Poland and Romania.
+He graduated from Brooklyn College in 1954 with a degree in political science.
+Rennert furthered his education at New York University's Stern School of Business, earning his master's degree in 1956.

 Rise to Success